k98kurz/BasicBlockChain/readme.md

 # To Do

 - Write new serializer that uses SQLite.
-- Write new difficulty algorithm that uses "dubs" (repeating digits a la 4chan).
+- Update documentation for new difficulty algorithm that uses "dubs" (repeating digits a la 4chan).

 # Copyright / ISC License